lucaschirruINAF/SRT-Documentation/antenna.rst

 The FWHM beam size, as a function of the frequency f,  can be approximated by the following rule: FWHM(arcmin)=19.7/ f(GHz)

 SRT receiver changes are quick, allowing for an efficient frequency agility.
 The selected receiver is set in its focal position within at most a few minutes.
-However, the use of a gregorian cover to limit RFI in L/P band observations does not currently allow a quick receiver change between L/P bands and other bands (C or K).
+However, the use of a Gregorian cover to limit RFI in L/P band observations does not currently allow a quick receiver change between L/P bands and other bands (C or K).
 Receiver changes between C and K-bands are not affected.

+Note about the L/P dual-band receiver: the RFI levels need to be minimized.
+The availability of the Gregorian cover for this purpose is not a priori guaranteed.

 Future receivers: the SRT was designed to accomodate up to 20 receivers.
 A 7-feed S-band receiver (3 -- 4.5 GHz) is undergoing testing and designed to be placed at the primary focus of the telescope (requiring the parabolic configuration).
 The receiver had its first light in November 2016 (for its central feed).
 The full commissioning of this receiver is expected to end in 2019.
 Additionally, a number of high-energy receivers are being planned for the SRT.
-This includes a multi-feed W receiver and a cryocooled, 19-pixel dual-polarized Q-band system at the secondary/gregorian focus.
+This includes a multi-feed W receiver and a cryocooled, 19-pixel dual-polarized Q-band system at the secondary/Gregorian focus.

 More details about current and future receivers at Italian radio telescopes (SRT, Medicina and Noto) are included in this review document: `receivers <http://rx2017.inaf.it/RX2017/Review_v8.1.pdf>`_

 RF filters
 ----------